 Born and raised in Seattle, Dr. Hoy is married and lives in his childhood home on Beacon Hill, where he cares for his mother.
+In addition to American English, Dr. Hoy speaks Taishanese, Cantonese, Mandarin and Spanish.
 He gives the following narrative about his family history.

 My name is 許振華, Hoy Jinwah, or Xu Zhenhua in Mandarin.
 My given name means Beauty through Action.
 My parents believed that if I want results I have to work for it.
 My surname means Promise.